vmware-tanzu/community-edition/docs/site/content/docs/latest/support-matrix.md

 # Target Platforms

-After you install Tanzu Community Edition on your local machine, you can use the Tanzu CLI to deploy a cluster on **one** of the following target platforms:
+After you install Tanzu Community Edition on your local machine, you can use the Tanzu CLI to deploy a cluster to **one** of the following target platforms:

 |Amazon EC2  |